Claude Code — First Contact

 | Claude Haiku 4.5 | Oct 2025 | claude-haiku-4-5-20251001 | Quick tasks, high-volume operations, cost-sensitive workflows |

-- Haiku 4.5 matches prior state-of-the-art coding with unprecedented speed and cost-efficiency.
-Used internally by Claude Code for fast subagent operations.
+- Haiku 4.5 is used internally by Claude Code for fast subagent operations.
+Best for rapid iteration and cost-sensitive workflows.

-Exercise: Run the same prompt with all three models and compare response time, token cost, and output quality.
-Identify which tasks are "Haiku-appropriate" vs those that need Sonnet or Opus.
+Exercise: Run the same prompt with Fable 5, Opus 4.8, and Sonnet 4.6.
+Compare response time, token cost, and output quality.
+Identify which tasks benefit from Fable’s extra capability vs where Sonnet is sufficient.

 References: